ahives/HareDu2/docs/configuration.md

 # Configuration

-Configuring your HareDu-powered application can be as simple as modifying the *haredu.yaml* file.
-At present, there are two sections in the YAML file to consider, that is, *broker* and *diagnostics*, respectively.
+Configuring your HareDu-powered application can be as simple as modifying your appsettings.json file by adding a HareDu configuration section.
+At present, there are two major sections within the settings file to consider, that is, *broker* and *diagnostics*, respectively.
 The section called *broker* encompasses the configuration needed to use the Broker API, which all other APIs are built on top of.
 The section called *diagnostics* has the configuration needed to configure the Diagnostics API.

 The minimum required configuration to use HareDu requires setting up communication with the RabbitMQ broker.
 To do so, you must have the following: